Week 2

 After a brief search on the CBA website, I arrived at Addison Spiegel's project from 2024, where he showed a successful bend design using simple straight line that doesn't fully cut through the cardboard.

-After a few experiments, I found that the setting for scoring the cardboard.
+After a few experiments, I found that the setting for engraving the cardboard.

 For cutting through the cardboard, I used: